RozaGkliva/latex_preparer/README.md

 - [ ] remember! same as above for the bib files
 - [ ] check if multiple bib files
 - [x] check if figures are under directories
 - [ ] tex file does not need to be the main tex file.
 It can be any tex file that is in the project.
-Maybe the script should scan all tex files that are used
+Maybe the script should scan all tex files that are used.
+Did this but the problem is that if a .tex file is not used it's still scanned.
+A better solution would be to find the main file and then scan all the tex files that are included from there.